uPortal-Project/NotificationPortlet/notification-portlet-webapp/docs/modal.md

 ### Portlet Definition

 Next create a portlet definition file for the modal notice.
 In this example we will use `tos.portlet-definition.xml`.
-Copy `notification.portlet-definition.xml` to `tos.portlet-definition.xml` in `data/quickstart/portlet-definition`.
+Browse to `data/quickstart/portlet-definition` and make a copy of `notification.portlet-definition.xml` named `tos.portlet-definition.xml` in the same folder.
 Edit the file as follows:

 1. Change the title, name, fname and description in the new file to "Terms of Service" or "ToS" as appropriate